-Larger, thicker and more robust covers are needed in locations where traffic or heavy vehicles regularly pass over the top of the chamber, while larger access points may be protected by a steel security grill to prevent unauthorised access, and stops items from being dropped down into the drain.
+Larger, thicker and more robust covers are needed in locations where traffic or heavy vehicles regularly pass over the top of the chamber.
+In contrast, a steel security grill may protect larger access points to prevent unauthorised access and stop items from being dropped down into the drain.

-Inspection chambers are essential parts of a property’s drainage infrastructure, and serve a number of key functions:
+Inspection chambers are essential parts of a property’s drainage infrastructure and serve several key functions:

 - They allow drains to be cleaned, cleared and inspected as and when required

 - They prevent unauthorised individuals without proper qualifications from entering the drainage system